learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 ## Introduction

 With this lesson, we will begin our journey in implementing the CRUD actions while using the Redux pattern.

 ## Our Goal

-We'll build a form in **Redux** that allows us to create a list of todos.
-So this is a form that would have only one input, for the name of the todo, and the submit button.
+We'll build a form in Redux that allows us to create a list of todos.
+This is a form that would have only one input, for the name of the todo, and the submit button.

 ## Create The Form in React

-If you boot up the application (run `npm install && npm start`), you'll see that there in the `./src/App.js` file we reference a `CreateTodo` form located at `./src/features/todos/CreateTodo.js`.
+If you boot up the application (run `npm install && npm start`), you'll see that there in the `src/App.js` file we reference a `CreateTodo` form located at `src/features/todos/CreateTodo.js`.
 That's where we need to build our form.

 So in that file we want to change our component to look like the following: